CloudGlance - Document Intelligence Platform

 • consistent behaviour around navigation, spacing, and content flow

-Starting a task, creating or editing a project, searching, or adjusting settings all use a shared interaction model,keeping actions familiar regardless of where they are triggered and ensuring context is never lost.
+Actions across the platform follow the same structure.
+Starting a task, creating or editing a project, searching, or adjusting settings all use a shared interaction model, so actions feel familiar regardless of where they are triggered, and context is always preserved.

 Dashboard - A Calm Starting Point